 I hate to say this, but I must; ideas are a dime a dozen and everyone has the latest innovation.
-What’s always missing, or missing most of the time, is a well thought out marketing plan.
+What’s always missing, or missing most of the time, is focus.
+This comes when you have a well thought out marketing plan.
 A marketing plan everyone in the organization can follow, believe in and understand.
 You see – in any successful vision there has to be a strategy spelling it out with specific benchmarks, time lines, campaigns and goals.

 For the most part, people are so busy selling they don’t have a strong long-term plan with specific objections or goals.
 A solid plan has to involve everyone, though.
 It’s not possible to see or measure success if you don’t have the plan to look back on – and how else can you make viable changes in your marketplace?
 If you have everyone on board, your PR department can talk to your sales department, alerting them about a change of venue.